 The main natural habitat of the American goldfinch are weedy fields and floodplains, where plants such as thistles and asters are commonly found.

 The black-capped chickadee (Poecile atricapillus) is a small and compact bird with a small beak.
-Coloring includes a black streak that runs from the beak to neck over the top of the head.
+Coloring includes a black streak that runs from the beak to the neck over the top of the head.
 There is also have a distinctive black bib on the underside of the neck, with white streaks down the sides of the face.
-They have gray above and below ranges in color from white to light rust brown.
+They have gray above and below ranges in color from white to light rust-brown.
 The feathers also have white edges.

-American goldfinches are also found in cultivated areas, roadsides, orchards and backyards.
+American goldfinches are also found in cultivated areas, roadsides, orchards, and backyards.

 The female wood duck is gray-brown in color with a white-speckled breast.
 The juveniles are very similar to females.

 The American goldfinch is migratory, ranging from mid-Alberta to North Carolina during the breeding season and from just south of the Canada–United States border to Mexico during the winter.

 Downy woodpeckers (Picoides pubescens) have a straight, chisel-like bill, blocky head, and wide shoulders.
 These woodpeckers give a checkered black-and-white impression.
 The black upper-parts are checked with white on the wings, the head is striped and the back has a broad white stripe down the center.
 The outer tail feathers are typically white with a few black spots.
 Males have a small red patch on the back of the head.

 Male mallards (Anas platyrhynchos) have a dark, iridescent-green head and a bright yellow bill.
 The gray body is situated between a brown breast and black rear.
 Female Mallard Ducks are mostly brown in color with dark, coarse streaks and dark eye-stripe.
 The bill is an orange-brown color and both sexes have distinct iridescent purple-blue speculum feathers edged with white.